No. 15 UCF eager for chance to make statement vs. Pitt

 “They’re explosive, and there’s a reason they’ve won,” Pitt coach Pat Narduzzi said.
 “They’re sitting in a hotbed of players down in the state of Florida.
 For all those voters out there, it’s no fluke.”

 Gabriel, like Milton, is a Hawaii native.
-He’s thrown for nine touchdowns without an interception across three games and will likely get the start over Notre Dame transfer Brandon Wimbush.
+He has thrown for nine touchdowns without an interception across three games and will likely get the start over Notre Dame transfer Brandon Wimbush.
 Heupel has declined to name a starter, but Gabriel’s performance has likely forced his hand.

 “He was a great quarterback Day 1 since he came in,” wide receiver Gabe Davis said.
 “He could always sling the ball.
 He prepares himself.
 He’s ready.”